-- Replaced 4 underwater pool bulbs (500 W).
+- Replaced four underwater pool bulbs (500 W).
 Cleaned glass and installed new gaskets (as a preventative measure for water tightness, per standard recommendation).
 Installed new stainless hardware, where necessary.

 Other Projects: Pool Deck

-- Installed new white PVC divider fence outside of the men’s and women’s restroom.
+- Installed a new white PVC divider fence outside the men’s and women’s restrooms.
 As of the end of 2020, a minor amount of finishing work remained for this project.

 - Replaced damaged receptacles (at both the north-end and south-end of the pool deck) with 20 A commercial-grade devices.
 NOTE: These receptacles are not GFCI type, though they are protected via in-line GFCI devices within the pump house.